olavodotpy/crypto-sandbox/README.md

-# binance-crypto-prices
+# cryptocurrency_API
-A simple website that uses the Binance API.
+A simple website that uses the Cryptocurrency API.

 Entendo o framework Django: